This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Updated January 2023

-The Hajj season 2022 is just around the corner and many pilgrims around the world are looking forward to performing Hajj 2022 after it was suspended for two years due to COVID-19 restrictions.
-To be able to perform Hajj, all pilgrims need to obtain a Hajj Visa.
+The Hajj season 2023 is coming closer, and many pilgrims around the world are looking forward to performing Hajj 2023 after its successful reopening for international pilgrims in the previous season.
+To be able to perform Hajj, all pilgrims need to obtain a Hajj visa.

 What is a Hajj visa?

 Yes.
 All pilgrims need a visa to perform Hajj.
-However, GCC nationals do not need a visa to travel to the KSA; they still need to obtain the official Hajj permit to enter the KSA.
+However, GCC nationals do not need a visa to travel to Saudi Arabia, although they would still need to obtain an official Hajj permit to perform the Hajj.